yatharth/psych250-finalproject/README.md

 ![](src/plots/5_sgd_20class_acc.png)

 We tried variations, like changing the optimizer and number of classes, and found similar results.
-In particular, when we trained the network on 100 classes (five times as much data for training and evaluating performance than before), we found a similar pattern, where convergence was approached in 30 epochs, accuracy stabilishin to 50% compared to the random chance baseline of 1%, and the accuracy on inverted shots initally tracking the accuracy on upright shots till about epoch 5, then plateauing at 10%, and not improving with further improvements to the accuracy on upright images.
+In particular, when we trained the network on 100 classes (five times as much data for training and evaluating performance than before), we found a similar pattern: Convergence was approached in 30 epochs, with accuracy on upright shots stabilising to 50% compared to the random chance baseline of 1%.
+Accuracy on inverted shots initally tracked the accuracy of upright shots till about epoch 5, then plateaued at 10%, with further improvements to accuracy on upright shots not improving accuracy on inverted shots.
+See the figure below.

 ![](src/plots/8_sgd_100class_acc.png)